mikadosoftware/devmanual/docs/newchapters/infrastructure_as_code/monorepo_vs_microrepo.rst

 monorepo vs microrepo
 =====================

 there is in the "code-o-sphere", an ongoing debate about which is best - and as far as I get the discussion, its a non-issue.

-the essence of the problem is "dependancy management" Once you are past a certain size if development team probably the Dunbar number, then uou have to atart treating *other people in your firm* as third party developers.
+the essence of the problem is "dependancy management" Once you are past a certain size of development team (probably the Dunbar number), then you have to start treating *other people in your firm* as third party developers.
+People who arent aware of your great plans, and who could at any moment break your API, or give you a hug-of-death without warning.

 Now it is *great* to be able to grep a codebase of millions of lines of code and look for some usage of just the parts you are working on and use someone else as a "how to"

 but eventually the problem of a mononrepo will surface - how do you freeze the code base long emough that you can develop against it?

 imagine you have a master brnach - the general isea is you branch off master, do a few days work